 ‘Inclusive and supportive’ King visits London’s Bangladeshi community

-Charles and Camilla shook hands, chatted to well-wishers and even received a takeaway from a restaurant.
+Charles and Camilla shook hands with and chatted to well-wishers and even received a takeaway from a restaurant.

 The King was dubbed an “inclusive and supportive” monarch by a stalwart of London’s Bangladeshi community as he went on a walkabout in “Bangla Town”.

-Charles and Camilla shook hands, chatted to well-wishers and even received a takeaway from a South Asian restaurant during a visit to Brick Lane, described as a “marker” for his reign.
+Charles and Camilla shook hands with and chatted to well-wishers and even received a takeaway from a South Asian restaurant during a visit to Brick Lane, described as a “marker” for his reign.

-When the King removed his shoes as a mark of respect during a visit one of area’s most notable buildings, the Brick Lane mosque, once a church for French Huguenots before becoming a synagogue for the Jewish community, there appeared to be a hole his right sock.
+When the King removed his shoes as a mark of respect during a visit to one of the area’s most notable buildings, the Brick Lane Mosque – once a church for French Huguenots before becoming a synagogue for the Jewish community – there appeared to be a hole in his right sock.

 Camilla stood in her stocking feet as she chatted to members of the congregation and other guests.